Wholefood CuisineWELL NOURISHED BODY

 Because the subject of food is so important and because we are introducing in this blog a whole new way to think about food, we want to be clear about our vocabulary and define some new words.

-I, Debra, created this Glossary for me as much as for you, for a couple of reasons.
+I, Debra, created this Glossary for myself as much as for you, for a couple of reasons.

 First, I wanted to make sure I was using the correct words and using them correctly and then present the definitions to you so you could better understand what I am intending to say.